GrieferAtWork/KOSmk2/README.md

      - Redundant fallbacks of (some) KOS-specific extensions allows for use on other platforms
      - You can actually use KOS's /include folder to spoof MSVCrt and get a much more portable library at the same time!
    - Support for future-proof <b>64-bit time\_t</b> types and functions
- - PS/2 keyboard input
-   - Using a proper driver this time
-   - Supports all scansets (#1, #2 and #3)
  - multitasking/scheduler
    - PID-based addressing, including a mountable <code>/proc</code> filesystem
    - Per-thread _everything_ (Page-directory, files, signals, you-name-it; just like linux...)